Burt Jones: Attempt to overturn 2020 presidential election results

-While some Georgia Republicans acknowledged Joe Biden's victory in the 2020 presidential election, Jones denied the election results and promoted Trump's false claims of election irregularities.
+While some Georgia Republicans acknowledged Joe Biden's victory in the 2020 presidential election, Jones denied the election results and promoted Trump's claims of election irregularities.
 In December 2020, Jones was one of four state Senate Republicans who signed a petition calling on the Georgia General Assembly to overrule the outcome of democratic elections within the state and "take back the power to appoint electors."
 The petition called on Governor Brian Kemp to convene a special session of the legislature to award Georgia's 16 electors to Trump, who narrowly lost the state.
 Kemp denied the request.

 On January 5, 2021, hours before the U.S. Senate certified the electoral votes from the 2020 election, Jones brought a letter signed by himself and 16 other state legislators attempting to delay the certification.
 While Jones had a private audience with Vice President Mike Pence that evening he decided against delivering the letter instead leaving it with his Uber driver.

 On January 19, 2021, Lieutenant Governor Geoff Duncan stripped Jones of his chairmanship and membership of the state Senate Insurance and Labor Committee.
 Over a series of months in 2021, Jones continued to question the results of the presidential election in Georgia.
-In July 2021, Jones was featured at a pro-Trump convention in Rome, Georgia, centering on Trump's false claims of election fraud.
+In July 2021, Jones was featured at a pro-Trump convention in Rome, Georgia, centering on Trump's claims of election fraud.

 In January 2022, the Justice Department began a criminal investigation into Jones as one of the false electors who attempted to forge electoral certificates for the State of Georgia after the 2020 election.

 In July 2022, Fulton County, Georgia prosecutor Fani Willis announced that she had sent a target letter to Jones and two other Republican officials, warning them that they face indictment in connection with the fake electors scheme, which was part of the attempts to overturn the 2020 United States presidential election.
 Judge Robert McBurney blocked Fani Willis from building a case against Jones because she planned to host a fundraiser for Charlie Bailey, the Democratic candidate for Lieutenant Governor.

-On August 14, 2023, Jones was named as unindicted co-conspirator #8 as part of the Fulton County indictment against Donald Trump and 18 others in connection with efforts to overturn the 2020 presidential election, and in April 2024 the Prosecuting Attorneys’ Council of Georgia announced that it was investigating whether to move forward with criminal charges against him.
+On August 14, 2023, Jones was named as unindicted co-conspirator #8 as part of the Fulton County indictment against Donald Trump and 18 others in connection with efforts to overturn the 2020 presidential election.
+Pete Skandalakis, executive director of the Prosecuting Attorneys' Council of Georgia, decided not to pursue criminal charges against him.